 I'm not alone in loving this jam.
 My toddler would bathe in it if I let him, and he practically does so in his high chair.

-- I sterilized my jars by boiling them in the water bath canner for ten minutes, then leaving them in the hot water until ready to be filled with the hot jam.
+- I heat my jars in boiling water then left them in the hot water until ready to be filled with the hot jam.

 - The sealing discs and bands were brought to a boil in a small saucepan and left in the hot water until ready for use.